TYPES OF HARDNESS

 The salts present in hard water from a yellow stain on clothes.

-The salts accumulated on the inner walls of the cooking utensils makes their cleaning difficult.
+The salts accumulated on the inner walls of the cooking utensils makes

 It also wastes fuel energy.

-Hard water poses many problems in industries such as paper, dye, printing, textiles, sugar etc.
+Hard water poses many problems in industries such as paper, dye,

 Hard water forms a scale on the inner walls of industrial boilers.